CanDIG/mohccn-synthetic-data/README.md

 The script takes the files in the given sized folder, in this case [`katsu/chord_metadata_service/mohpackets/data/medium_dataset/synthetic_data`](mockaroo_data/medium_dataset/synthetic_data) and converts the json files into csv files and stores them in [`medium_dataset_csv/raw_data`](medium_dataset_csv/raw_data).
 It converts and performs some minor value editing/replacement in order to ensure the data passes validation.

-This should not need to be done unless the mockaroo data is regenerated at some point, such as to change the shape of the data or to incorporate a new data model change.
+This should not need to be done unless the synthetic data is regenerated at some point, such as to change the shape of the data or to incorporate a new data model change.

 ## How to convert csv files to ingestable clinical json files